SummaryRead the full fact sheet

-- Learning food hygiene, like washing hands before touching food or eating
+- learning food hygiene, like before touching food or eating

 Snacks between meals are an important part of the day for young children, so keep these as healthy, nutritious and as interesting as possible.
 Suggestions include:

-- Dip and biscuits or vegetable sticks – remember that hard vegetables should be thinly sliced, grated or steamed for children under three years of age to reduce the risk of choking.
+- dip and crackers or vegetable sticks – remember that hard vegetables should be thinly sliced, grated or steamed for children under 3 years of age to reduce the risk of .